InasBani7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch hello				creates an empty file called hello

 Task5
-chmod ug+x,o+r  hello			creates an empty file called hello
+chmod ug+x,o+r  hello			Write a script that adds execute permission to the owner of the file hello.

 Task6
 chmod ug+x,o+r  hello	adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.